 Other food historians argue that the original recipe for falafel actually came from India.
 Similar to the history of creme brûlée, there seem to be many early origin stories of falafel and one more modern.
 And interestingly enough, it combines both Egyptian and Indian cuisine!

-The most solid invention of falafel is in 1882.
+The most solid origin story of falafel is from 1882.
 After the British occupation of Egypt, this recipe popped up in Egyptian cookbooks!
 It is said that the soldiers requested vegetable croquettes similar to what they had during their time in India.
-Egyptians used local ingredients combined with the methodology from India and voila – falafel is made.
+Egyptians used local ingredients combined with the methodology from India and voila – falafel was made.

 Regardless of what the true origin story is, we love falafel all the same!